thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 2. Ruled Out *vs* Actively Considering

-They dont tell us how these voters are selected, what their demographics are, white/black/asian/native american, men/women, rich/middle class/working poor, old/middle aged/young.
+They dont tell us how these voters are selected, what their demographics are, white/black/asian/native american, men/women, rich/middle class/working poor, old/middle aged/young, what percentage of the potential voters were contacted over landline vs mobile.
 Nothing.
 You get no details about these important factors

 They simply have a four page document which has tables that says this is what we found.
 Most bad polls atleast give made-up numbers, made up criteria, but this one does not even bother with that foreplay.